teambit/docs/docs/extending-bit/creating-a-custom-workspace-generator.md

 bit compile
 ```

-Our template Generator is now ready to use again just like we did before.
+The template Generator is now ready to use again just like we did before.

 ```bash
 bit new learn-bit-workspace sports-store2 --load-from /Users/me/path/to/this/dir --aspect learn-bit-react.base-ui/workspace-generator